Phone: (856) 872-3636

 See your primary care doctor on a regular basis, share your family history, and have regular blood pressure, cholesterol, and diabetes screenings.

 Invasive & Interventional Cardiology

 A key function of the heart is pumping blood through your body.
 Heart is a muscle and it not only pumps blood to the entire body, it also pumps blood to its own muscle through heart arteries.
 When blood flow to the heart becomes obstructed by hardened or clogged arteries your heart has to work harder to get the oxygen it needs to work properly.
 This can cause a heart attack or heart failure.
-Dr. Marwaha uses advanced test and treatments to reduce the risk of heart attacked due to a blockage caused by hardened arteries.
+Dr. Marwaha may use advanced tests and treatments to reduce the risk of heart attack due to a blockage caused by hardened arteries.

-Dr. Marwaha specializes and has advanced training in using minimally invasive techniques often involving catheters, which are small, flexible tubes inserted into the body.
-The catheter is carefully threaded into the heart using an x-ray machine that produces real-time images.
+Dr. Marwaha specializes and has advanced training in using minimally invasive techniques often involving catheters.
+Catheters are small, flexible tubes inserted into the body through a needle access instead of a surgical cut technique.
+He preforms cardiac catheterization during which catheter is carefully threaded into the heart using an x-ray machine that produces real-time digital images.
 Once the catheter is in place, contrast material is injected and images of your heart are taken.
 These pictures determine if blockages are present.
 If blockages need to be opened, Dr. Marwaha can perform minimally invasive procedures that rely on catheters and small incisions instead of traditional surgery.
-These procedures include balloon angioplasty to open blocked arteries, balloon valvuloplasty to widen a stiff or narrowed heart valve, implantation of coronary stents to hold open previously blocked arteries and cardiac catheterization.
+These procedures include balloon angioplasty and implantation of coronary stents to hold open previously blocked arteries.

 Arrhythmia Evaluation and Treatment